NeuroTechX/ntx_slack_archive/cloudbrain.md

  >marion w Hey guys, you have a fantastic project.
 I'm convinced that a cloud-based data infrastructure is the present and future for EEG in general.
 I worked on the premise of a MongoDB server myself, but I have to focus on my other endeavors.
 Can you tell us more about the services you guys are providing and how you are providing them.
 I could ask privately, but I believe many will be interested by the answer.

+8/25/2017 3:56 PM

+ **aj** :

+ >I'm pretty sure they are traveling but they offer data injestion through your own account and are working on modules to do black box physiology data.